acenet-arc/ACENET_Summer_School_OpenMP_ACC/_episodes/08-openMP-GPU.md

 teaching: 35
 exercises: 5
 questions:
-- "How to program GPU?"
+- "How to program GPU with OpenMP?"
 objectives:
 - "Learn about tools available for programming GPU"
-- "Learn about programming GPU with openACC"
+- "Learn about programming GPU with openMP"
 keypoints:
-- "OpenACC offers a quick path to accelerated computing with less programming effort"
+- "OpenMP offers a quick path to accelerated computing with less programming effort"
 ---

 ## Introduction to OpenMP Device Offload
 As we learned in the *General Parallel Computing* lesson increasing performance is based on various strategies such as CPU frequency, multicore processing, vectorization, parallel distributed computing.
 At present performance is mostly limited by power consumption.
 Accelerators such as Nvidia Tesla GPUs are based on a very high level of parallelism and are capable to reach high performance at relatively low power consumption.
 GPUs can deliver very high performance per compute node and today, GPGPUs are the choice of hardware to accelerate computational workloads in HPC settings.
 Let's look at the GPU architecture to understand why they are a good fit for various types of HPC jobs.
 {: .instructor_notes}